 pkg-config

-pkg-config is a useful tool for making sure compiler options are correct when compiling and linking software.
+pkg-config is a tool for making sure compiler options are correct when compiling and linking software.
 Very often with compilers, you will need to determine the proper paths to library header files and code in order to link them to your software project.
-Finding the correct paths to pass to the compiler for this can be a challenge. pkg-config is designed to assist with that.
+Finding the correct paths to pass to the compiler can be a challenge. pkg-config is designed to assist with that.

-Using pkg-config on RCC Systems
+Using pkg-config on the HPC#

-pkg-config --libs --cflags LIBRARYNAME
+$ pkg-config --libs --cflags LIBRARYNAME

 -I/path/to/library/include/files -L/path/to/library/static/link/files -lLIBRARYNAME